defencedog/orangepi3b_v2.1/peripherals/README.md

 reboot
 ```
 Both the USB chips will work with above kernel module with full functionality i.e WIFI / BT, however, 5.0GHz WIFI is again unstable

+### New WIFI / BT kernel module
+Preferred for right device